 Techniques of the Selling Writer by Dwight V Swain.
 Highly recommended.
-Swain’s Motivation-Reaction Unit is the most basic tool of writing well.
+Swain’s Motivation-Reaction Unit is the most basic tool for writing well.

 Story by Robert McKee.
-Though McKee wrote this for screenwriters, there is much for a novelist, and even a short story writer, to learn.
-His principles of antagonism are a tool I will never go without again.
+Though McKee wrote this for screenwriters, it is also helpful for a novelist or a short story writer.
+His principles of antagonism are a tool I use.

-Save the Cat: The Only Book on Screenwriting You’ll Ever Need: the Last Book on Screenwriting You’ll Ever Need by Blake Snyder.
+Save the Cat: The Only Book on Screenwriting You’ll Ever Need: The Last Book on Screenwriting You’ll Ever Need by Blake Snyder.
 Another screenwriting book.
 Blake Snyder has a different way of looking at story structure with lots of examples from films.
-His beat sheet is another tool I’m using.
+I adapted his beat sheet for my own use.

 Plot and Structure: Techniques and Exercises for Crafting a Plot that Grips Readers from Start to Finish by James Scott Bell.
 Clear direction and exercises to help you write a story people will want to read.

 Scene and Structure by Jack Bickham.
 Another book on story structure that gives you a different game plan.

 Story Engineering: Mastering the 6 Core Competencies of Successful Writing by Larry Brooks.
 A systematic set of guideposts for making your story successful.

 How to Write Best Selling Fiction by Dean Koontz.
 A practical, detailed approach to writing from a best-selling author.